Nahelam/PS2-Game-Mods/Burnout 3 Takedown/ELF Code Cave/README.md

 These values sounds familiar, **128** is the max value for a signed char, and **256** the max value for an unsigned char, not sure if this information is useful to understand what happened behind the scenes though.

-I checked the XBOX executable and none of this seems to have happened.
+I checked the Xbox executable and none of this seems to have happened.

 ## Fixing
 After fixing the functions, here are their new sizes: